sbrincat/spynal/docs/API_reference.rst

 Often this means data arrays need to be transposed/reshaped to fit assumptions of an analysis library, then reshaped back afterward.

-Neural data analysis is often performed in "mass-univariate" fashion, with the same analysis applied to multiple data channels, trials, time points, frequencies, etc. Often this requires writing a series of nested `for` loops for every analysis, like this::
+Neural data analysis is also often performed in "mass-univariate" fashion, with the same analysis applied to multiple data channels, trials, time points, frequencies, etc. Often this requires writing a series of nested `for` loops for every analysis, like this::